 So, without notice your air conditioning system needs repair at your Calgary home and you have no idea what to expect.
-It’s daunting enough to let an A/C system repair technician into your home, but then to not know what exactly they’re going to do tends to add a whole other level of concern.
+It’s daunting enough to allow an A/C system repair technician into your home, but then to not be sure what they’re going to do can add a whole other level of concern.
 No worries!
-A1 Chesney Service Experts Heating & Air Conditioning is here to inform you on the general A/C system repair process so you can be ready when an expert A/C system service technician needs to come out to your house.
+A1 Chesney Service Experts is here to inform you on the general A/C system repair process so you can be ready when an expert A/C system service technician needs to come out to your house.

 AC Repair Starts Simple

-When the technician comes to your home, they should initially request to check your thermostat.
+When the technician arrives, the first thing they should do is ask to see the thermostat.
 It might sound ridiculous, but they need to check it to verify that it’s not simply a thermostat settings error.
-The service tech will confirm the thermostat is programmed to cool and then decrease the temperature to see if that will start up the air conditioning system.
-A faulty or improperly connected wire could be the only thing that’s standing in the way of you and a comfortable home.
+The service tech will verify the thermostat is switched to cool and then decrease the temperature to see if that will start up the air conditioning system.
+A faulty or improperly connected wire could be all that’s standing in the way of you and a comfortable home.

 Getting to the nitty-gritty of AC Repair

-The technician will then likely ask you to see the A/C. Similar to a doctor, the service tech will begin their trial and error diagnosis process.
-There are multiple things that could be the reason for an A/C system that isn’t functioning properly, and it’s up the technician to evaluate all the possible sources starting from the most normal issues to the least.
-The diagnostic process could take anywhere from 5 to 60 minutes or more.
+The technician will then likely ask you to see the A/C. Like a doctor, the service tech will start their trial and error diagnosis process.
+There are multiple things that could be the culprit of an A/C system that isn’t running properly, and it’s up the technician to evaluate all the possible sources starting from the most normal issues to the least.
+This process could take anywhere from 5 to 60 minutes or more.

-During the A/C system diagnosis, they will most likely check the air filter to verify it’s not blocked or in need of replacing.
-They will check the A/C system’s refrigerant levels, make sure the air condenser fan is spinning properly, verify that the size of your air conditioner is correct for the size of your house, and check the wiring, electronics and safety controls.
+During the A/C system diagnosis, they will probably check the air filter to verify it’s not blocked or in need of replacing.
+They will inspect your A/C system’s refrigerant levels, confirm the air condenser fan is spinning properly, verify that the size of your air conditioner is correct for the size of your house, and check the wiring, electronics and safety controls.

 Have answers, will fix

-Once the air conditioner repairman has determined the trouble, he or she should explain all your choices to you.
-The discussion will usually start with the repairman explaining what the issue is, what part (if any) failed, how or why it went out, and what that part does for your air conditioning system.
+Once the air conditioner repairman has diagnosed the trouble, he or she should explain all your choices to you.
+The discussion will usually start with the technician explaining what the problem is, what part (if any) failed, how or why it went out, and what that part does for your air conditioning system.

 The service tech will then go into your choices, which will entail swapping out the part and resolving the trouble, but may also involve upgrading parts of the A/C, the A/C system itself, or your entire heating and cooling system.
-In some cases, it may make more sense to invest in a whole new heating and cooling system, specifically if the AC is past its prime, or prone to breaking down again and end up costing you more for A/C system repairs in the end.
-The service tech will explain how much time, effort, and cost it will take to resolve the trouble.
+In certain cases, it may make more sense to purchase an entire new HVAC system, specifically if the AC is past its prime, or likely to break down again and end up costing you more for A/C system repairs in the end.
+The service tech will discuss how much time, effort, and cost it will take to fix the trouble.

 At the end, they will discuss the process for repairing the failed part or fixing the trouble.
-If you elect that air conditioning repair is better for you than buying an upgraded A/C system, the service tech will order any parts needed and set up your next appointment to fix your AC.
-Or, if the part needed is already obtainable on their truck, they will begin the AC repair work with your permission.
+If you elect that air conditioning repair is better for you than buying an upgraded A/C system, the service tech will order any parts needed and schedule your next appointment to fix your air conditioner.
+Or, if the part needed is already handy on their van, they will begin the AC repair work with your permission.

-Keep in mind that throughout Calgary you’re in good hands with A1 Chesney Service Experts Heating & Air Conditioning.
-Our service techs are NATE-certified and have received extensive background checks so you can feel comfortable with the people we send into your home.
-If you ever think of any questions about your A/C system or what to expect with your AC repair, give us a call day or night at 587-315-5271 and we’ll be happy to discuss the process.
+Keep in mind that throughout Calgary you’re in good hands with A1 Chesney Service Experts.
+Our service techs are ACE-certified and have received extensive background checks so you can feel confident with the people we send into your home.
+If you ever think of any questions about your AC or what to expect with your AC repair, give us a call 24/7 at 587-315-5271 and we’ll be happy to discuss the process.